JoaoLopesF/SerialDebug/SerialDebugApp/README.md

 - Have buttons to most of __commands__ of __SerialDebug__

-- It have themes, light and dark themes.
+- Have __themes__, light and dark themes.

+- Have a __auto-disconnection__ feature.
+  If you leave app, e.g Cmd-Tab/Alt-Tab to switch to Arduino IDE, the app will disconnect from serial port, to allow a new upload.

-- And more, filter, auto-disconnection, converter, etc.
+- And more, e.g. filter, converter, etc.

 Note: Professional debug/logging have levels and it is show with colors, to differentiate messages.